taiwoyewole/ryffable-take-home-challenge/README.md

 ## Getting Started
 You will need to use the following technologies for the project:

+## Task
+- Create a test api endpoint using next js api route with the following parameters: name, place, animal, food, things
+- Populate it with data in alphabetucal order from A to Z.
+- Create a table with pagination and search functionality using next js frontend
+- Populate the table with the data from the api endpoint you created.
+- Submit your code by sending a PR to this repo.

+### Note
-NextJS for frontend
+- Use NextJS and Tailwind for frontend
-The front-end does not need to be fancy.
-Please use NextJS and Tailwind CSS for the frontend.
+- The front-end does not need to be fancy.

 ## Metrics:
 You will be assessed based on: